The Festival is open to solo, piano duo, four-hand, six-hand, and eight-hand ensembles in grades K-12. We highly encourage ensembles!

 - Total playing time must not exceed: 5 minutes for beginner students; 7 minutes for intermediate students; and 10 minutes for advanced students.
 A maximum of 2 pieces of music may be performed.
+Each movement from a larger work counts as a selection.
 Repertoire should be selected from standard recital pieces.
 Students may not play selections from method books!

 - Memorization is preferred, but not required.
 Photocopies of music are not allowed.